Where is Game of Thrones Filmed: Get Inspired to Visit Your Favorite Film Locations

 Iceland: Filming Beyond the Wall

 If you want to go north of The Wall, here is your chance.
 While we don’t yet know how exactly this will play out, Game of Thrones was filmed in three separate Icelandic locations.
-Iceland was a good choice, as there are still active glaciers that make a perfect back drop for events beyond The Wall.
+Iceland was a good choice, fly into Reykjavik and drive to active glaciers that make a perfect back drop for events beyond The Wall.
 If you want to know what those events may be you have three options: read Clash of Kings, wait for the April premiere, or look online.
 Do yourself a favor and read the books.
 If for some reason, you just want to have everything spoiled, well, that’s your decision.
 You can find a fairly comprehensive plot outline on Wikipedia, however for some mind blowing theory and connection, visit the discussion boards on westeros.org.